Azure/InnovationEngine/README.md

 ## Use Executable Documentation for Interactive Documentation

 Innovation Engine can also be used for interactive tutorials via a local or remote shell environment.
-Innovation Engine can be used to do this by simply using the interactive flag when executing the program.
-For example, `python3 main.py interactive tutorial`
+After cloning the project and running `pip3 install -r requirements.txt`, Innovation Engine can be used for interactive tutorials by simply using the interactive flag when executing the program.
+For example, `python3 main.py interactive tutorial.md`

 As it is written the code will pause and wait for input on any header or code block.
 Any document written in standard markdown can be run as an interactive document.